It’s spooky season and that means one thing for fashion girls like us — the perfect excuse to craft crazy costumes!

 This look is simple — pair a blazer and slacks (or a skirt and tights, as seen below) with any silly party favors you might have laying around — things like party hats, plastic shades, noisemakers, and anything glittery!

 The party people all wear suits with bold pops of color.
 For this outfit, I chose neon yellow, but you could also swap it out for another color.
 The blazer and skirt imitate the characters’ suits.
 The blazer is neon yellow, and I think the matching choker is very fun!
 You could even get a group of friends to wear similar outfits, each with a different accent color.

 Add white socks (not pictured) and get ready to pelvic thrust until you go insa-a-a-a-a-ne!

 Columbia: A Groupie

 Columbia is a tap-dancing glitter enthusiast and Magenta’s partner in crime.
-Snag her look by, well, wearing as much glitter as possible.
-Columbia’s signatures are her top hat and mary-jane tap shoes, so be sure to include those in your outfit!
-Finish by adding brightly colored makeup and hiding your eyebrows with foundation if you want to be extreme.
+Snag her look by, well, wearing as much sparkle as possible.

 Magenta: A Domestic